Livelihoods Management Team

 Chief Operating Officer

-He started in the company as Financial Director and helped create Livelihoods Venture and the first Livelihood Carbon Fund in 2011.
-He helped launch the Livelihoods Fund for Family Farming in 2015 and became the company’s Development Director to co-lead project design and implementation.
-In 2018, he became Chief Operating Officer to help implement key projects and ensure the overall management of the company’s teams.
+He joined Livelihoods as Financial Director and helped create Livelihoods Venture and the first Livelihood Carbon Fund in 2011.
+A few years later, he helped launch the Livelihoods Fund for Family Farming in 2015 and became the company’s Development Director to co-lead project design and implementation.
+In 2018, Guillaume became Livelihoods’ Chief Operating Officer to help implement key projects and ensure the overall management of the company’s teams.